FK Famos Hrasnica

-Fudbalski klub Famos Hrasnica is a professional association football club based in the town of Hrasnica, Bosnia and Herzegovina.
+Fudbalski klub Famos Hrasnica (Фудбалски клуб Фамос Храсница; English: Football Club Famos Hrasnica) is a professional association football club based in the town of Hrasnica, Bosnia and Herzegovina.

 The club currently plays in the Second League of the Federation of Bosnia and Herzegovina (Group Center) and plays its home matches on the Hrasnica Stadium, which has a capacity of 2,000 seats.
 Their neighbours from the community of Vojkovići are called Famos Vojkovići.

 History

 The club played in the Yugoslav Second League for many years and almost reached the first league, but lost to Croatian club Zagreb in the qualifications in the 1972–73 season.
 Famos also got all the way to the semi-finals of the 1975–76 Yugoslav Cup, getting eliminated by Hajduk Split 2–0 on aggregate.

 After the collapse of Yugoslavia, they played primarily in the third tier of Bosnia and Herzegovina's league system.
 Famos got relegated from the second tier First League of FBiH, in the 2002–03 season.
 In the 2011–12 season, SAŠK Napredak, which had competed in the First league of the FBiH in the previous year, faced a crisis and sold their position and club to Famos who had played in the Second League of FBiH.
 As SAŠK couldn't just sell their position, the two clubs merged under the name Famos-SAŠK Napredak and continued to compete in First League of the FBiH in that season.
 In the next year, the club would again be named Famos.